BartekU97/todo-plugin/README.md

 ## Start working with plugin

-Use in page or post shortcode:
-[todo id=1] Where ID can be any number.
+Use this shortcode [todo id=1] in page or post.
+Where ID can be any number.
 ID is required.